gradle/gradle/design-docs/dependency-management-for-jvm-components.md

     }

 This makes the jar of "myorg:mylib:2.3" and its dependencies available at both compile time and runtime.

+### Open issues

+- Using `library "some:coords"` will conflict with a dependency `library "someLib"` on a library declared in the same project.

 ## Feature: Build author declares dependency for legacy Java project declares on a Java library produced by another project